MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 If you chose an Azure Information Protection tenant key topology of **Microsoft managed**:

 -   See the [Exchange Online: IRM configuration](../deploy-use/configure-office365.md#exchange-online-irm-configuration) section in the [Office 365: Configuration for clients and online services](../deploy-use/configure-office365.md) article.
-This section includes typical commands to run that connects to the Exchange Online service, imports the tenant key from Azure RMS, and enables IRM functionality for Exchange Online.
+This section includes typical commands to run that connects to the Exchange Online service, imports the tenant key from Azure Information Protection, and enables IRM functionality for Exchange Online.
 After you complete these steps, you will have full Azure Rights Management protection functionality with Exchange Online.

 If you chose an Azure Information Protection tenant key topology of **customer-managed (BYOK)**:

 -   You will  have reduced Rights Management protection functionality with Exchange Online, as described in the [BYOK pricing and restrictions](byok-price-restrictions.md) article.

 ## Step 7.
 Deploy the RMS connector
 If you have used the Information Rights Management (IRM) functionality of Exchange Server or SharePoint Server with AD RMS, you must first disable IRM on these servers and remove AD RMS configuration.
-Then, deploy the Rights Management (RMS) connector, which acts as a communications interface (a relay) between the on-premises servers and the protection service (Azure RMS) for Azure Information Protection.
+Then, deploy the Rights Management (RMS) connector, which acts as a communications interface (a relay) between the on-premises servers and the protection service for Azure Information Protection.

-Finally for this step, if you have imported multiple AD RMS data configuration files (.xml) into Azure RMS that were used to protect email messages, you must manually edit the registry on the Exchange Server computers to redirect all trusted publishing domain URLs to the RMS connector.
+Finally for this step, if you have imported multiple AD RMS data configuration files (.xml) into Azure Information Protection that were used to protect email messages, you must manually edit the registry on the Exchange Server computers to redirect all trusted publishing domain URLs to the RMS connector.

 > [!NOTE]
-> Before you start, check the versions of the on-premises servers that Azure RMS supports, from [On-premises servers that support Azure RMS](../get-started/requirements-servers.md).
+> Before you start, check the versions of the on-premises servers that the Azure Rights Management service supports, from [On-premises servers that support Azure RMS](../get-started/requirements-servers.md).

 ### Disable IRM on Exchange Servers and remove AD RMS configuration